jacmullen/op-cit/LLM/Drafts/Attention-gated-memory-architectures.md

 - Human memory is not a separate “external database”; storage and retrieval processes emerge from the same network that handles perception and cognition.
 - Contrasted with typical LLM solutions (vector databases, logs), which bolt memory on separately.
+  - Logs, embeddings, external vector stores: practical but not deeply integrated with the model’s own predictive mechanisms
+  - “Seamlessness” requires a memory that emerges from the same process that generates token predictions.

 ### 4) “Now Print” and Attention